By Nava Atlas | On | Comments (0)

 Fortunately, Mary Wollstonecraft’s legacy as a pioneering feminist philosopher was restored during the second-wave feminist movement of the 1970s, and she is often credited as an important influence on modern-day feminist theory.

-More about Mary Wollstonecraft on this site
+More about Mary Wollstonecraft

 - Quotes from A Vindication of the Rights of Woman by Mary Wollstonecraft